 Grief is not a neat linear narrative.
 It is not a tick box in which we can put a little red symbol against each stage when we think we’ve passed its metaphorical GCSE with an A* to C grade.
 It is ongoing, chaotic and consuming.
 At times, we find it almost impossible to work out which stage we are in, so raw and diverse are the emotions we are experiencing.

-My natural grieving process for my father (who died nine years ago) was abruptly and shockingly stopped at an early stage.
+My natural grieving process for my father (who died ten years ago) was abruptly and shockingly stopped at an early stage.
 Deprived of that normal and needful working through phase, I internalised the anguish.
 I stopped crying far too soon and have never worked through to a healthy anger, let alone acceptance.

 Divorce and house-selling are two of the other major grief-inducing catalysts in our lives.
 I recognise that the three have become interwoven, a plait of pain – and that I have, with ferocious suddenness, landed hard upon anger’s square.
 Unfortunately, my feet have also slid onto its adjacent squares of distrust and bitter cynicism.